maciejmiklas/cyclop/README.md

 * pressing Enter resets filter, you can also click on "clean" icon

 #### Data on the Server
-The history itself is stored on server in configured folder (fileStore.folder), in file: [fileStore.folder]\QueryHistory-[User-UUID].json.
+The history itself is stored on server in file: [fileStore.folder]\QueryHistory-[User-UUID].json.
 The file itself contains serialized history in json form.
 The solution is also secure, so you can use Cyclop from any computer without restrictions.
 Random cookie is the only information stored in browser - but this does not matter, because history can be viewed only by authenticated users.

 # CSV Export